Fetching Bank Data: Open Finance Enablement

 })This should result in a screen similar to

-Open finance based payments use two separate webhooks to notify you about the change in your entity state.
-First one is the familiar entity.created which represents creation of payment request with the bank.
-Second is payment.updated that will carry any subsequent status notification of fetching the
+Open finance based account information use two separate webhooks to notify you about the change in your entity state.
+First one is the familiar entity.created which represents successful connection of an entity with the bank.
+Second is entity.data.refresh.updated that will carry any subsequent status notification of fetching the data from the bank.

 Entity Created Webhook